-The Moldovan government wished to accelerate the transition to a market-led economy.
-Jacobs, Cordova & Associates designed the centerpiece of Moldova’s recent regulatory reforms: initiation of radical regulatory reform by adoption on 16 December 2004 of a Law on Optimization of the Normative Framework for the Regulation of Business Activity.
+As part of the Moldovan government’s endeavor to accelerate the transition to a market-led economy, JC&A designed the centerpiece of Moldova’s recent regulatory reforms: initiation of radical regulatory reform by adoption on 16 December 2004 of a Law on Optimization of the Normative Framework for the Regulation of Business Activity.
 This “Guillotine law” became effective on 6 February 2005.
-The law laid out a guillotine approach to review and streamlined, over a six-month period, what was originally anticipated to be a total of 300-500 regulations affecting business activity, which turned out to be more than 1,200.
+The law laid out a guillotine approach to review and streamline, over six months, what was initially anticipated to be a total of 300-500 regulations affecting business activity, which turned out to be more than 1,200.
 This reform was intended to assist the government in rapidly simplifying the regulatory environment for businesses.

 Moldova, Moldovan Ministry of Finance with World Bank funding, 2004-2005